Can I Get a Settlement in a Hit and Run?

 In New York City, “hit-and-runs” occur with alarming frequency.
 A pedestrian is knocked down, crossing the street.
 A father is sideswiped while driving his kids to school.
 A cyclist is mowed down in the bike lane.
 Yet the person responsible fails to stop, check for injuries, report the accident, or exchange information.

 So, what can victims do?
 Can you still get compensation for bodily injuries and property damage in a hit and run?
-A knowledgeable car accident attorney in New York can help you recover damages through your insurance policy and the defendant’s– if they are identified.
+Our knowledgeable New York City car accident lawyers can help you recover damages through your insurance policy and the defendant’s– if they are identified.
 At Douglas & London, we can help you seek the compensation your family deserves.

 Recovering settlement money through insurance